frequency-chain/frequency/designdocs/provider_registration.md

 Should a provider choose at any point to stop providing services, it can issue a request to remove itself from the provider registry:
-1. The provider issues an announcement that it will stop providing services.
+1. The provider issues an event that it will stop providing services.
 1. The provider's MSA id is removed from storage.

 Please note:
 * All names are placeholders and may be changed.